-How to Increase Monthly Active Users Without Paid Ads
+How to Increase Monthly Active Users in SaaS

 Your MAU graph flatlined and your first instinct is to run ads.
 Stop.
-Paid acquisition doesn’t fix stagnant engagement — it just pushes more people into a product they’re not using.
-Here are five MAU growth tactics that work without spending a euro on ads.
+If you want to know how to increase monthly active users, paid acquisition is not the answer, it just pushes more people into a product they’re not using.
+Here are five proven tactics that work without spending a euro on ads.

 Before fixing the number, make sure you’re measuring the right one.